Brzeg Dolny: World War II

+There were numerous deaths, in the first camp often due to tabun poisoning, either during forced labor or caused deliberately by the Germans who tested tabun on prisoners, whereas in the second camp due to wretched food, ubiquitous violence and abysmal conditions, which led to frequent diseases.
+Several prisoners were executed after unsuccessful escape attempts.
+In January 1945, the prisoners were sent on a death march towards Środa Śląska, with over 200 prisoners shot by the Germans only on the first day of the march.

 The Soviets, however, did not capture any tabun at Dyhernfurth.
 Although they occupied the area of the factory, a German raid was organized by Generalmajor Max Sachsenheimer.
 A German unit with roughly the strength of a battalion crossed the Oder River early on February 5, 1945, seized the factory, and deployed an anti-tank screen.
 On that day, the Germans destroyed documentation and evidence of the camp's atrocities and pumped tabun into the Oder River, while the screening force resisted two small-scale Soviet counter-attacks.
 In the evening of February 5, the German force pulled back behind the Oder River.
 Subsequently, the Soviet government had the plant dismantled and taken back to Russia.

 In January 1945, as the Soviets launched their massive offensive into eastern Germany, Count Thassilo von Saurma-Hoym, a descendant of Karl Georg von Hoym, left the Dyhernfurth palace along with his family and fled westward.
 In February, the palace was set on fire, probably by Soviet soldiers.
 When the town was handed over to Poland, its German population was expelled, in accordance to the Potsdam Agreement.
 It was repopulated by Poles, expelled from former eastern Poland annexed by the Soviet Union, particularly from Stanisławów and Sniatyn.